imranhirey/sheldx/README.md

 excluded_ip_list = ["192.168.1.1"] # IPs excluded from rate limiting
 strategy = "HashMap" # Rate limiting strategy: "HashMap" or "Redis"

+> currently redis is not supported in the codebase, but it will be added soon.

 [[rate_limit_rules]]
 # ...
 Add more rate limit rules as needed ...